5 Easy Ways to Reuse Plastic Bottles for Science Activities

 HDPE is a heavier, opaque plastic that is commonly used in milk, detergent, and shampoo bottles.
 It is also used in other applications such as toys, buckets, and pipes.
 The recycling number for HDPE plastic is #2, which is also usually found on the bottom of the plastic bottle or container inside a triangle made of arrows.

-Both PET and HDPE are lightweight, durable, reusable, and easily accessible, making them fantastic materials for creative ideas in science.
+Both PET and HDPE are lightweight, durable, reusable, and easily accessible, making them fantastic materials for reusing plastic bottles for science activities!

 5 Ways to Reuse Plastic Bottles for Science Activities